Froob12/Angular13-TaskTracker/README.md

 ## To do

--Implementing an edit task component
+ Markup : * Implementing an edit task component
--Implementing unit testing
+          * Implementing unit testing
--Implementing a phpmyAdmin local server
+          * Implementing a phpmyAdmin local server